LitCastVlog/Flow/README.md

 * Click the hamburger icon (Top left)
 * Navigate to "Dashboard" (If you don't see this, make sure you are signed in to your admin account)
 * Navigate to "General"
-* Near the bottom, under "Custom CSS code", paste the `@import url` for the base Scyfin theme
+* Near the bottom, under "Custom CSS code", paste the `@import url` for the base theme
     * Example:
     * <img src="./images/install-server-base.png" alt="install-server-base" width="80%"/>
 * Optional - Paste the `@import url` for any options / themes you may want